Hacène Hamoutène

 Hacène Hamoutène (26 September 1913 – 12 December 1993) was a French footballer who played as a midfielder.
 He was part of France Football squad for the 1948 Summer Olympics.

 Club career

 He notably played for Algerian club MC Alger from 1947 to 1950, at a time when Algeria was part of France.

 Managerial career

 He started his managerial career at MC Alger in 1948–1949 while he was still a player there, and then from 1952 to 1966 he coached JS Kabylie.

 International career

-He was selected in France Football squad for the 1948 Summer Olympics, but was an unused substitute for the two games against India and Great Britain, as France were eliminated in the quarterfinals.
+He was selected in France's Football squad for the 1948 Summer Olympics, but was an unused substitute for the two games against India and Great Britain, as France were eliminated in the quarterfinals.
 He never had a cap with France.